Plain Sight中文版

 0k 100k 200k 300k 400k +110% Jan–Feb +144% Mar Apr May Jun Jul Aug Sep Oct Nov Dec 2025 2026 Jan–Feb averaged for CNY normalization

-Sources: EIA STEO; IEA; Rystad; BYD filings; author estimates Plain Sight Substack
+Sources: EIA STEO; IEA; Rystad; BYD filings; author estimates Plain Sight Research

 The supply response doesn't save the market

-SPR refilling absorbs 1–1.5 mb/d temporarily as China, Japan, and IEA nations replenish depleted reserves at $50–60.
-This is not structural demand.
-It is a time-bounded inventory rebuild.
+SPR refilling absorbs 1–1.5 mb/d temporarily in 2028–2029 as China, Japan, and IEA nations replenish depleted reserves — a two-year inventory rebuild, not structural demand.
+When it ends, the gap doesn't close.

-Net persistent surplus: roughly 4–5 mb/d by 2029–2030.
-Smaller than the raw gap, but permanent and growing.
 No demand recovery cycle.
-This is the key distinction from 2016 — there is no snapback because the demand destruction is technological, not cyclical.
+This is the key distinction from 2016: no snapback, because the demand destruction is technological, not cyclical.

 Exhibit 6

-Sources: IEA; EIA; OPEC; Rapidan; Rystad; BNEF; author estimates Plain Sight Substack
+Sources: IEA; EIA; OPEC; Rapidan; Rystad; BNEF; author estimates Plain Sight Research

 The model that breaks — and the one that replaces it